samssausages/unraid-install-sslcert/README.md

     user user
     Identityfile ~/.ssh/pfsense
 ```
+- Enable SSH on pfsense:
+    1. Create new user named "user" in pfsense
+    2. Add Effective Privileges "admins"
+    3. Add your SSH Key to the "Authorized Keys" section

-  3. Test on unraid with:
+- Test on unraid with:
 ```
 ssh pfsense
 ```